Skip to main content

 info

-Configuring with the .qmake.conf file has one big advantage that is that you do not have to modify the project files.
+Configuring by the .qmake.conf and .env files has one big advantage, which is that you don't have to modify the project files.

 Build Hello world